Skerdilajd Llagami: Albanian Uprising in Macedonia

 In early 2001, tensions escalated between the Albanian population and the Macedonian-led government.
 After the formation of the National Liberation Army, an armed struggle between the two ethnic groups began.

 Llagami crossed into Northern Macedonia and joined the NLA's 112th Brigade, “Mujdin Aliu,” one of the most active units in the conflict.
 His extensive combat experience and tactical skills from earlier wars quickly set him apart and led to his promotion as Commander of the Special Unit of the 112th "Mujdin Aliu" Brigade of the NLA, operating in the Sharri Mountains near Tetovo.
 His special unit, composed of highly trained and battle-experienced fighters, specialized in offensive operations against Macedonian forces.

 He played an important role in several key battles in the Operational Zone of Sharri of the NLA, including the Battle of Tetovo, where the NLA launched a major offensive against Macedonian forces in and around the city, capturing large parts of the majority-Albanian Tetovë Municipality.
 Llagami was instrumental in organizing ambushes, securing supply lines and training new recruits in guerrilla warfare tactics during the conflict.

 His leadership helped the NLA gain control of strategic areas in western Macedonia, further increasing his reputation within the military organization.
 Recognizing his capabilities, the NLA General Staff tasked Llagami and his unit, with leading special missions in high-risk zones.

 Death

-On 29 June 2001, Llagami was killed in action near the village of Bogovinë, Tetovë, during fierce clashes with Macedonian police and military forces, who had launched an operation to reclaim territory held by the NLA.
+On 29 June 2001, Llagami was killed in action near the village of Bogovinje, Tetovo, during fierce clashes with Macedonian police and military forces, who had launched an operation to reclaim territory held by the NLA.
 The news of his death reached his family weeks later.
 Following his passing, the special unit of the NLA he had commanded, was named 'Shpendi' in honor of his wartime alias.
-Llagamis remains were first buried near the Mosque in Bogovinë with military honors by his fellow fighters.
+Llagamis remains were first buried near the Mosque in Bogovinje with military honors by his fellow fighters.